 Two types of analysis were performed in this Report.
 A static analysis compared geometries, specifically numbers of lanes, of NB-HCE and ramp roadways against the traffic demands anticipated to use them.
 Highway Capacity Manual, 6th Edition, procedures were used for this analysis, using input information including traffic volume, heavy vehicle percentages, number of lanes, presence of shoulders and vertical grades.
 Output of the analysis included roadway density, volume-to- capacity ratio and level of service.
-The purpose of this analysis was to confirm that the roadway or ramp lane would rate level of service D or better based on the number of lanes provided.
+The purpose of this analysis was to confirm that the roadway or ramp lane would rate an acceptable Level of Service (D or better) based on the number of lanes provided.
+(Section 8.1 summarizes criteria defining Level of Service.)
 Recognizing that roadway link flows are dependent on operational characteristics of facilities on either end of the link, an operational analysis looked at specific locations in the existing and proposed roadway system, such as ramp junctions and splits, to evaluate their impacts on the surrounding roadway links.
 VISSIM microsimulation models were created to simulate base year and forecast operations through these facilities.
 The models were calibrated using existing speed data from the Regional Integrated Transportation Information System (RITIS) and validated against Base Year traffic volumes for the weekday morning (AM) and evening (PM) peak hours.
 Performance measures, such as density, speed and queuing characteristics were used to evaluate the level of service of the facility - level of service D or better operation was targeted for Build geometric alternatives.
 Section 8 further details the methodologies for each type of analysis performed, while Appendix D provides validation reports for the models created.